kiswa/SFML_Starter/README.md

 ## Use

-Clone the repo `git clone https://github.com/kiswa/SFML_Starter`, enter the directory, and run `cmake .`.
+Clone the repo `git clone https://github.com/kiswa/SFML_Starter`, enter the directory you cloned into, and run `cmake .` (note the ` .` after the command).
 This should generate the necessary project files to build on your system.

 For Linux, follow this with `make` and you will have an executable named `sfml` which you can run to see the demo.